pyOpenSci/python-package-guide/tutorials/get-to-know-hatch.md

 * Step 2: Using the "curl" command install Pip

-Copy and Paste the follwing code,
+Copy and Paste the following code,
 `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py`

 Then copy and paste the following code,